Healthy Homes Assessment Tomoana

 Tomoana Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Tomoana and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Tomoana and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records to demonstrate conformance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

-• Property managers and private landlords are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.
+• Private landlords and property managers have to make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date the tenancy was started.

-• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Starting 1 July 2024